rust-lang/blog.rust-lang.org/content/enabling-parallel-frontend-on-nightly/index.md

 ## Tuning the thread count

 At the start, the nightly toolchain will default to the parallel frontend using only `2` threads.
-This is a conservative choice that should still allow us to find potential issues.
+This is a conservative choice that should still allow us to find potential issues while not increasing memory usage a lot at the same time.

 If you want to test out the performance with different thread counts, you can override the number of threads used for the frontend using the `--jobs-frontend` compiler flag.
 It can be specified either in the `RUSTFLAGS` environment variable, or you can put it into a [`.cargo/config.toml`][cargo-config] file: